-Fall might be our favorite season to decorate for, and this year we’re going for a farmhouse look.
+Fall is one of our favorite season to decorate for, and this year we’re going for a farmhouse look.
 We’ve already planned out our farmhouse Halloween decor, and now we’re thinking about ways to incorporate a farmhouse feel into our seasonal pumpkin displays.

 Fall is traditionally a season filled with bright, bold colors, while a rustic style is typically more muted.
 If you love the vibrant reds and oranges of fall, not to worry!
 When you’re decorating with a farmhouse look, not everything has to be shades of white and gray—you can use these lighter pieces to accent your traditional orange pumpkins and colorful gourds.

 To help inspire your own fall front porch display, we’ve rounded up a few of our favorite farmhouse-inspired pumpkins.

 Related: 10 Farmhouse Fall Decor Ideas to Try

 Buffalo check isn't just for indoor decorations!
 Paint your own gingham pumpkin by painting vertical and horizontal stripes of gray acrylic paint ($3, Michaels) and adding squares of a darker shade for an easy plaid look.
 It's pretty enough to showcase on its own, or use it to dress up a display of other pumpkins and gourds.

 Not all pumpkins require a carving knife!
 To create this rustic look, we painted pumpkins white and then used an etching tool from a pumpkin carving kit ($7, Walmart) to carve a pretty floral design into the surface.
 We love the way the orange flesh of the pumpkin stands out against the painted white surface.